In this resin art tutorial, I show you how to make LED Epoxy Resin Wood Wall Art inspired by Mardi Gras in New Orleans.

 Then, I used my track saw to cut along the lines.

-I used the same sanding technique for this LED epoxy resin wood wall art as I did on wood & resin baseball bat rack I built for my son.
+I used the same resin sanding technique for this LED epoxy resin wood wall art as I did on my previous projects.

 First, I mixed 4 ounces of epoxy resin and split the resin into 2 containers.